Caleb Joseph

-Career
+Playing career

 High school and college

 Joseph attended Franklin High School in Franklin, Tennessee, where he played for the high school baseball team.
 He attended Lipscomb University, choosing to play college baseball for the Lipscomb Bisons in the Atlantic Sun Conference, due to the promise of more playing time than he was offered by Vanderbilt University and the University of Arkansas, where he was also recruited.
 In 2007, he played collegiate summer baseball with the Falmouth Commodores and Cotuit Kettleers of the Cape Cod Baseball League and was named a league all-star.
 In his junior year, Joseph led the Bisons with a .342 batting average, 17 home runs, and a .615 slugging percentage.
 He was named to the All-Conference team and was named the Most Valuable Player of the conference tournament.

 Baltimore Orioles

 The Baltimore Orioles drafted Joseph in the seventh round, with the 206th overall selection, of the 2008 Major League Baseball draft.
 He signed with the Orioles, receiving a $125,000 signing bonus and tuition payments for his final three semesters of college.
-In his first professional season, the Orioles assigned him to the Aberdeen IronBirds of the Class A-Short Season New York–Penn League, where he batted .261 with eight home runs and 34 runs batted in in 63 games.
-In 2009, the Orioles assigned Joseph to the Frederick Keys of the Class A-Advanced Carolina League.
+In his first professional season, the Orioles assigned him to the Aberdeen IronBirds of the Low-A New York–Penn League, where he batted .261 with eight home runs and 34 runs batted in in 63 games.
+In 2009, the Orioles assigned Joseph to the Frederick Keys of the High-A Carolina League.

-He played for the Bowie Baysox of the Class AA Eastern League in 2010, and for the Scottsdale Scorpions of the Arizona Fall League after the season.
+Joseph played for the Bowie Baysox of the Double-A Eastern League in 2010, and for the Scottsdale Scorpions of the Arizona Fall League after the season.
 The Orioles returned Joseph to Bowie in 2011 and 2012.
 In 2013, Joseph had a .299 batting average, 22 home runs, and 97 RBI for the Baysox.
 He was named an All-Star at mid-season and for the season-ending team, and was named the Eastern League's Minor League Player of the Year by Topps.
 At the mid-season Eastern League All-Star Game, Joseph won the Home Run Derby.
 The Orioles did not renew his contract, and he was not selected in the Rule 5 draft in December 2013.

 In six and a half minor league seasons, he hit for a .268 average.

 Joseph began the 2014 season with the Norfolk Tides, where he batted .261 with a .284 OBP and .402 slugging percentage in 22 games.
 He was promoted to the Orioles on May 7, going 0-for-3 in his MLB debut in a 4–3 win over the Tampa Bay Rays at Tropicana Field that night.
 His first major league hit was a fourth-inning single off Drew Smyly in a 4–1 loss to the Detroit Tigers at Camden Yards six nights later on May 13.
 He hit his first major league home run off David Huff in the ninth inning of an 8–0 triumph over the New York Yankees at Yankee Stadium on June 22.